unlikelyzero/openmct-performance/README.md

 ## Installation

 To set up your environment to use this test suite, follow these steps.
-Note that you may need to make modifications to fit your specific telemetry source.

 ### Prerequisites

 Ensure that `docker` and `npm` are installed on your system.

-### Setting Up OpenMCT Quickstart
+### Setting Up Open MCT Quickstart
+Open MCT Quickstart provides the capability of running Open MCT in a production-like configuration with a simple docker-compose up.
+We'll use it as the system-under-test for this repo.

 1. Clone the openmct-quickstart repository in a separate directory:
    ```sh